 Method: Traditional? but written in a conversational style

-When parents are looking for Christian homeschooling curriculum, often their highest concern is to get a program that promotes a biblical worldview in its science program.
+When parents are looking for a Christian homeschooling curriculum, their deepest concern is often getting a program that promotes a biblical worldview in its science program.

 Apologia Science specializes in doing this.

 The program is created so Christian parents can confidently teach their children a creationist view of science.
-It has a strong emphasis on equipping students to answers questions about their faith and biblical beliefs around science.
+It strongly emphasizes equipping students to answer questions about their faith and biblical beliefs around science.

 For this reason, Apologia Science is one of the best Christian homeschooling curriculum programs you can find today.

 Apologia offers textbooks for K-12 and online learning options through self-paced and live courses for Year 7 to 12.

 You can find out more about Apologia Science here.